Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide13.png' alt='' title='Slide: 13' border='1'  width='85%%'/>

 The first prototype, which we presented at eResearch Australasia last year was a proof-of-concept {{< glossary_link display="GitHub" id="github" >}}-based system.
 This demonstrated that authorization can be delegated from a repository to an external service.
-For each of the Sydney Speaks licenses there was a {{< glossary_link display="GitHub" id="github" >}} group (organization).
+For each of the Sydney Speaks licenses there was a {{< glossary_link display="GitHub" id="github" >}} group (organisation).
 The repository, when requested to serve data would get the user to log in using the {{< glossary_link display="GitHub" id="github" >}} Authentication services, then check if the user was in the correct license group.

 This worked, but there were issues with this approach: